 Phnom Penh is the sprawling mass of what is the capital city of Cambodia.
-It is dirty, smelly, crowded and run down, but yet it’s one of the most charming cities I’ve ever visited.
+In places it is poor, dirty, smelly, crowded and run down, but in others it is rich, clean, modern and spacious.
+This makes the city one of the most contrasted places I’ve ever visited.
 Most people don’t like Phnom Penh, but it takes a few days to find its hidden charm!

 It’s crazy, the traffic is bad and yet you can find it tranquil all at the same time.
 So many people have this view of Phnom Penh that they don’t come here to work, they come to visit, never leave and need to work to pay the bills!

-Regardless of the reasons why you are looking for a job in Phnom Penh, in my experience I can tell you that it is easy to find work as an English teacher in Phnom Penh, whether you have a CELTA, TEFL or nothing at all, it won’t be long before you find work.
+Regardless of the reasons why you are looking for a job in the capital city of Cambodia, in my experience I can tell you that it is easy to find work as an English teacher, whether you have a CELTA, TEFL or nothing at all, it won’t be long before you find work.

 Phnom Penh is the biggest city in Cambodia and home to about 2-3 million people and hundreds of schools.
-All of these schools that teach English need a foreign English teacher for a number of reasons.
+All of these schools that have English courses need a foreign English teacher for a number of reasons.
 Cambodians believe that native English teachers are better at teaching English (this may or may not be true depending on the teacher!) and as a result they want to send their children to a school that has a foreign teacher.
-Most schools in Phnom Penh are private, so the students are customers.

 Therefore, if the school has a foreign teacher then they can attract more students and make more money!
-For this reason, even the most unqualified and inexperienced teachers will have no problems securing a job teaching English in Phnom Penh.
+For this reason, even the most unqualified and inexperienced teachers will have no problems securing a job.

 How Do I Find A Job Teaching In Phnom Penh?